QuantEcon/lecture-julia.myst/lectures/getting_started_julia/getting_started.md

 jupyter lab
 ```

-This runs a process giving Jupyter permission to access the this directory, but not its parents.
+This runs a process giving Jupyter permission to access this directory, but not its parents.
 This is especially convenient to do in VS Code since we have already navigated to this directory.